-- 23 McLaren Street, Bendigo Lease term commencing 31 October 2006 and ending on 28 February 2015, with rent payable monthly in advance.
+- 1. 23 McLaren Street, Bendigo Lease term commencing 31 October 2006 and ending on 28 February 2015, with rent payable monthly in advance.
 An annual CPI review will be conducted in October of each year of the lease.
 There is also an option for 3 further terms of five years each, and each of those options must be exercised at least 3 months in advance. - 2.
-219 High Street, Kangaroo Flat three year lease term commencing 13 October 2009, with rent payable monthly in advance.
-An annual CPI review will be conducted in October of each year of the lease.
-There is also an option for 3 further terms of five years each, and each of those options must be exercised six months in advance.
-The first of these options has been exercised and will commence in October 2009.
-A surrender of lease agreement for these premises was executed on 6 July with a surrender date of 1 August 2010. - 3.
 Business Continuity Centre, 121 Edwards Road, Flora Hill five years lease term expiring on 31 August 2013.
-Rent is payable monthly in advance and an annual CPI review during the Term on 1 September each year. - 4.
+Rent is payable monthly in advance and an annual CPI review during the term on 1 September each year.
+There is an option for 2 further terms of five years each by giving notice at least 3 months in advance. - 3.
 113 Williamson Street, Bendigo five year lease term commencing 1 March 2010, with rent payable monthly in advance.
 A market review will be conducted on 1 March 2013 with a CPI review on 1 March 2014.
 There is an option for 3 further terms of five years each by giving notice at least 3 months in advance.

 Operating leases for computer network/infrastructure equipment for customer use continued in this financial period with terms of either three or five years.
-Approximately 59% of the overall liability relates to these leases which will generate revenues in excess of the expenses noted below.
+Approximately 61% of the overall liability relates to these leases which will generate revenues in excess of the expenses noted below.